learn-co-curriculum/python-p4-deploying-flask-api-to-render/README.md

 ```

 Finally, you'll also need to create a database user so that you are able to
-connect to the database from Rails.
+connect to the database from Flask.
 First, check what your operating system
 username is:

 ```console